-10 Foods You Should Eat Every Week to Lose Weight
+10 Foods You Should Eat Every Week to Help You Lose Weight

 No single food has the power to melt the pounds, but there are plenty of healthy options that can help support your weight-loss efforts when included as part of a healthy diet.
 In addition to being delicious additions to meals and snacks, nearly all 10 of these foods contain fiber or protein (or both!)—nutrients that deliver when it comes to keeping us fuller longer.
 Including them regularly during the week is a simple way to make the most of your meals.

 1. Chia Seeds

 Pictured Recipe: Blueberry-Almond Chia Pudding

 When it comes to weight loss, fiber is king.
 It's satiating because it slows digestion and keeps us feeling fuller longer.
 This is super important when we're cutting back on calories, a common approach to weight loss.
 Consuming a serving of chia seeds, roughly 2 tablespoons, satisfies a whopping 40% of daily fiber needs.
 And they're easy to incorporate into meals, especially breakfast and snacks, with foods like breakfast pudding, berry jam and energy balls.
 Bonus—chia seeds are one of the best foods to help you go No. 2!

 Related: Healthy Gut Tonic with Chia

 2. Fatty Fish

 The Dietary Guidelines for Americans recommends consuming two servings of seafood each week because it contains essential fatty acids that we can only get through our diet.
 In addition to supporting heart and brain health, omega-3 fatty acids found in fish like salmon, sardines and tuna may help to reduce body fat.
 Seafood is also high in protein to help curb hunger, keeping us full for hours.
 Fresh fish is great, but can be pricy to purchase every week.
 Consider frozen fish fillets or shrimp, which tend to be less expensive, and don't overlook canned seafood to whip up easy salmon patties, quick sardine toast or a classic niçoise salad.

 Related: Pescatarian Diet Plan